 The Teen Arts Council meets once per week during the school year and each member is paid a stipend.
 We are looking for teenagers ages 14-17 interested in working with museum staff, artists and other creative young people to develop and promote exciting programs and events for teens at the ICA.
 You might be an artist yourself—visual artist, poet/writer, musician, dancer, filmmaker—or simply excited to become more involved in the arts and museums.
 Want to get involved?
 Email email@example.com

-If you have any questions about the program or would like to be considered for the Teen Arts Council's 2013-2014 open position, please contact Gabrielle Wyrick at 617 478 3132, or email email@example.com.
+If you have any questions about the program please contact Gabrielle Wyrick at 617 478 3132, or email firstname.lastname@example.org.

-The ICA’s Teen Arts Council is generously sponsored by the Bank of America Charitable Foundation and Blue Cross Blue Shield of Massachusetts.
+The ICA’s Teen Arts Council and Teen Nights are generously sponsored by Blue Cross Blue Shield of Massachusetts and MFS Investment Management.

-The John Hancock Teen Education Program is made possible by significant support from John Hancock Financial Services.
+The John Hancock Teen Education Program is made possible by significant support from John Hancock.

-Teen Programs are made possible in part by a grant from the U.S. Institute of Museum and Library Services.
+Teen Programs are made possible in part by the Institute of Museum and Library Services, Award Number MA-10-14-0235-14.

-Additional support is provided by The Robert Lehman Foundation; the Thomas Anthony Pappas Charitable Foundation, Inc.; the Frank Reed & Margaret Jane Peters Memorial Fund I, Bank of America, N.A., Trustee; the Mabel Louise Riley Foundation; the Rowland Foundation, Inc.; the William E. Schrafft and Bertha E. Schrafft Charitable Trust; and the Surdna Foundation.
+Additional support is provided by the Cabot Family Charitable Trust; The Robert Lehman Foundation; the Thomas Anthony Pappas Charitable Foundation, Inc.; the Frank Reed & Margaret Jane Peters Memorial Fund I, Bank of America, N.A., Trustee; the Rowland Foundation, Inc.; the William E. Schrafft and Bertha E. Schrafft Charitable Trust; the Surdna Foundation; and the Tiny Tiger Foundation.